szemranamszyca/CarND-Advanced-Lane-Lines/writeup.md

                  (1 + (2 * right_fit_cr[0] * y_eval * ym_per_pix + right_fit_cr[1]) ** 2) ** 1.5) / np.absolute(
     2 * right_fit_cr[0])
 ```
+Lane is 3.7m wide, and on the image it is represented by approximately 600px.
+As well, 35m are visible in front of the car and this is 720px (image height).

 Center of car was calcuate based on that equation: